 Feeney, et al. v.
 Dell, Inc. v.
-Commissioner of Revenue, Supreme Judicial Court and Appellate Tax Board (ATB).
+Commissioner of Revenue, Supreme Judicial Court (SJC) and Appellate Tax Board (ATB).
 The plaintiffs, a putative class of Massachusetts consumers who purchased Dell computers between 1995 and 2006, brought suit against Dell seeking a declaration that Dell wrongfully collected (and remitted to the Commissioner) sales tax upon service contracts that were purchased at the same time consumers purchased personal computers from Dell.
 The Supreme Judicial Court ruled that Dell's arbitration clause seeking to bar class action was unenforceable and allowed plaintiffs to amend their Chapter 93A claim.
 Dell filed a third-party complaint against the Commissioner of Revenue, seeking a declaration that the sales taxes it collected (and paid) on service contracts were wrongfully collected and should be paid back.
 The Commissioner successfully moved to stay Dell's third-party action until Dell has fully prosecuted the abatement petition it had filed with the Appellate Tax Board, seeking return of the same sales taxes.
 Dell filed petitions with the ATB for abatements related to its payment of sales taxes.
-Dell's abatement requests are scheduled for a hearing on March 19, 2013.
+Dell's abatement requests are scheduled for a hearing on May 16, 2013.
 The total amount Dell claims exceeds \$54 million, including its claim for interest.

 Meanwhile, a U.S. Supreme Court decision, AT&T Mobility v.
 Concepcion, No. 09-893 (2011), held that arbitration clauses in contracts cannot be overruled by state laws or court rulings because Federal law preempts contrary state law.
 Dell accordingly filed a renewed motion to dismiss the Feeney complaint in Superior Court, which the court denied.
 After the Appeals Court accepted an interlocutory appeal, the Supreme Judicial Court granted Dell's application for direct appellate review and conducted oral argument on December 4, 2012.
-The case is now under advisement.
+The case is now under advisement, and the SJC on March 28, 2013 issued an Order waiving its 130-day rule to decide the case.